mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that deletes all the regular files.
+Script that counts nbr of directories.
 ~
 ~
 ~